kif01/Predictive-ML-Model-Twitter/README.md

 ### Use sample data or get your own?

 The first thing we'll need to do is get a bunch of tweets to analyze.
-In this step we'll go through how to get a bunch of tweets, but if you're not interested in doing that, we provide a sample data set (If you choose to use the sample data set, then you will be skipping the Cloud Function section of this tutorial):
+In this step we'll go through how to get a bunch of tweets, but if you're not interested in doing that, we provide a sample data set (If you choose to use the sample data set, then you will be skipping the **Twitter API access** and **Cloud Function** sections of this tutorial):

 * **[ufone_tweets.csv](static/ufone_tweets.csv)**: Tweets from a Ufone, a phone operator, cleaned up and ready to use.